 Not a Greener customer?
 Add on some green!

-Don’t settle for anything less than 100% renewable electricity, with our Green Electricity upgrade.
-For every year you go green, we’ll plant 5 trees in the UK on your behalf.
+Do your bit for the planet with 100% renewable electricity, available through our flexible Green Electricity upgrade.
+For every year you’re green, we’ll plant 5 trees in the UK on your behalf.

 Friendly competition, high fives, and forests in the making… watch this group of volunteers get muddy planting 1,000 trees on one chilly day in 2016.